East West Rail: Developments and announcements for western section

 In December 2017, the Transport Secretary announced the establishment of a new East West Railway Company which will oversee the establishment of both the Western & Central Sections of East West Rail Link.
 The budget in November 2017 announced the completion of the central section by 2030 and a preferred route to be announced in early 2019 following a number of public consultations.

 In April 2018, the chairman of the East West Railway Company, Rob Brighouse, suggested a new line between Milton Keynes and Bedford might avoid the problems with the current Marston Vale Line.
 These problems are the all-stations hourly stopping service operated by London Northwestern Railway and numerous level crossing on the route: these could limit capacity for through regional trains.
 He acknowledged that this proposal could be expensive but suggested the private sector could help fund it.
 He also suggested then that the Western Section could be completed by 2022, ahead of the planned 2024 opening date.

 On 27 July 2018, Network Rail submitted a Transport and Works Act Order (TWAO) application to the Secretary of State for Transport for the Bicester-Bletchley segment.
 The Public Enquiry ended on 1 May 2019.

 A DfT/EWR report that considers the strategic and economic cases for the Western Section Phase 2 project was published on 7 December 2018.

 In July 2019, the EWR Company announced that it will be issuing Invitations to Tender for rolling stock 'later this year', possibly as early as August.

 In January 2020, the chairman of the consortium said that, following the public inquiry into the western section that had been held in 2019, he hoped there would be a positive announcement on the TWAO in the 'very near future', with major construction work starting later in 2020.
 In February 2020, Transport Minister Grant Shapps approved the TWAO.

 In March 2020, the company invited tenders for supply of twelve to fourteen three-car (self-powered, driver-controlled) trains on a four-year lease.

 In April 2020, the EWR Alliance published its schedule of works, which projects that the infrastructure will be fully tested and ready to use "in 2024".

+In April 2022, Network Rail released the project's strategic assessment highlighting the potential for westernmost services to Bristol and Southampton, and to Cardiff in Wales.
+Following on from the latter, in June 2025, the project was designated as an "England and Wales" project, limiting additional funding to Wales, attracting criticism from Welsh politicians.

+In April 2023, the Department for Transport announced its intent to negotiate an amendment to its current agreement with Chiltern Railways, to add operation of the Oxford – Milton Keynes Central service, with effect from December 2024.